-This module will focus on hypertension, especially among the WISEWOMAN population.
-It will examine health equity in general and special risks for Hispanic/Latino persons.
-The supporting evidence for self-measured blood pressure (SMBP) monitoring as an intervention to control blood pressure will be presented along with support for implementing a practice-based SMBP program and community-based resources.
+This module focuses on hypertension, especially among the WISEWOMAN population.
+It examines health equity in general and special risks for Hispanic/Latino persons.
+The supporting evidence for self-measured blood pressure (SMBP) monitoring as an intervention to control blood pressure is presented, along with support for implementing a practice-based SMBP program and community-based resources.